atahanozdemirberkeley/nonlinear-icl/README.md

-# Kernel-ICL: In-Context Learning for Probability Distributions
+# In-Context Learning for Sinusoidal Functions

-This repository contains an implementation of a transformer-based model for in-context learning (ICL) of probability distributions.
+This repository contains an implementation of a transformer-based model for in-context learning (ICL) of sinusoidal functions.

 ## Configuration-Based Training and Evaluation